Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Dow R. Wilson - Varian Medical Systems, Inc.

-Okay.
-And then can you walk us through how we should be thinking about the ramp for the launch of Halcyon versus the previous TrueBeam launch?
-Is this TrueBeam a good proxy for Halcyon, kind of why or why not?
-And then also how do you think the Halcyon launch may impact this backlog to revenue conversion?
-Might it actually improve that for emerging markets?

 What we like about Halcyon is it's going to improve it operationally.
 A site still has to be ready.
 Money's still got to be there.
 And in some of these emerging markets, that does take a little bit longer.

-But once the equipment's shipped, its installation today is six to eight weeks, three months sometimes in the emerging markets, and we should go to two weeks with Halcyon.
-So, a little bit all over the map in these emerging markets.
-I'd say, on average, we're going to get a two-, three-week reduction in installation cycle time.
+But once the equipment's shipped, its installation today is six to eight weeks, three months sometimes in emerging markets, and we should go to two weeks with Halcyon.
+So, it's a little bit all over the map in these emerging markets.
+I'd say, on average, we're going to get a two, three week reduction in installation cycle time.
 So, that should help a lot.

 I think in terms of how to think about the overall ramp, we think that this is going to be very significant.
 TrueBeam was replacing a product line.
-So we kind of – it got a lot of price, it got a lot of share.
+So it got a lot of price.
+It got a lot of share.
 What's interesting about Halcyon is it doesn't just replace a product line.
 So we're really trying to drive incremental growth with it.
-We've talked about some of these markets: the cobalt replacement market, the old crusty linac market, whether it's other brands or our own, tomotherapy vaults that we can't fit in.
+We've talked about some of these markets, the cobalt replacement market, the old crusty linac market, whether it's other brands or our own, tomotherapy vaults that we can't fit in.
 This can go in every one of those.

 We're seeing a big uptick in the development of emerging market cancer plans.
 And so governments are getting together.
-And a little bit like the Brazil thing we saw three years ago.
+And it's a little bit like the Brazil thing we saw three years ago.
 And governments are kind of saying, wow, how do we get 5 centers, 4 centers, 10 centers, 50 centers.
 I'd say we've got conversations like that happening in a number of places.
-And they love Halcyon because I think the thing that I didn't point out in that call that we should point to is the operator efficiency and the patient-creature comforts are outstanding on this product, and the ability to implement it and execute quickly is really good.
+And they love Halcyon because I think the thing that I didn't point out in the call that we should point to is the operator efficiency and the patient creature comforts are outstanding on this product, and the ability to implement it and execute quickly is really good.

 And then the other factor is these emerging market governments, they're looking at high-throughput cancer centers, and this product is designed with that in mind.
 The imaging portion alone is four times faster than historical.
 And you look at the kind of treatment times, we're easily going to be able to meet the kind of volume requirements for patients per day that these markets have.
 So, Brandon, we will give you a lot more visibility on that next quarter.
 We feel very good about where we are.
 The uptick has been nice.
 We're very optimistic about where things are going.

 I think TrueBeam as a comparison is a good one.
 Having said that, it's not perfect because one's a little more – Halcyon isn't replacing TrueBeam.
 We very much see TrueBeam in our market for people that want the most flexible, the best SBRT product in the world.
-TrueBeam is it for people who are looking for a higher-throughput, bread-and-butter go, go, go.
+TrueBeam is it for people that are looking for a little higher-throughput, bread-and-butter go, go, go.
 Halcyon is the game.
 We love the new collimator on the product, a much more precise product.
 And of course, the simplicity is really going to drive it.

 You asked about the funnel.
 I'd say the funnel is very robust.
 We're excited about that both from a market point of view and a share point of view.
 So I think we're optimistic about the Halcyon funnel.